stevensrmiller/stevensrmiller.github.io/UMD/GuideForTAs.md

 ### Absences

 If you will be absent from campus at any time this semester, please tell me _as early as you can_, so I can schedule around it.
 It's perfectly okay to travel for conferences, special events, and so on.
-Just tell me by emails as soon as you know that you are going to be gone, so we can avoid any problems that creates.
+Just tell me by email as soon as you know that you are going to be gone, so we can avoid any problems that creates.

 ### Speaking of Email